Water service line leaks in Calgary

 Using the hydrovac procedure (pressurized water and vacuum system to expose underground pipes) allows for repairs at the leak location.

-How much do water service repairs cost?
+How much does a water service repair cost?

 The cost of a repair can be highly variable, depending on the contractor and type of water service repair.
 Unfortunately these repairs aren’t typically covered by a basic homeowner’s insurance policy.

-In order to reduce the financial impact of unplanned repairs, you may wish to explore additional insurance options.
+To reduce the financial impact of unplanned repairs, you may wish to explore additional insurance options.
 Talk to your current home insurance provider.